-The problem of excess nutrients only arises when synthetic chemicals are offered instead of food based concentrates and supplements.
+The problem of excess nutrients only arises when synthetic chemicals are offered instead of food-based concentrates and supplements.
 These supplements including synthetic vitamins and minerals can correct symptoms of severe deficiency - for example scurvy - Vitamin C deficiency and Beriberi vitamin B1 hypovitaminosis.

 The body is designed to process food-based nutrients and not chemicals which can easily create a state of excess often expressed in agitation, heat production and digestive problems.
-These are the main reasons why I only recommend naturally fermented vitamins, probiotics, plant based minerals and naturally sourced omega oils that are powerful, yet gentle and can be managed by the body well.
+These are the main reasons why I only recommend naturally-fermented vitamins, probiotics, plant-based minerals and naturally sourced omega oils that are powerful, yet gentle and can be managed by the body well.

-Nature never "measures' the exact amounts of vitamins and nutrients in food.
+Nature never measures the exact amounts of vitamins and nutrients in food.
 It just provides nutrients that are natural and non-synthetic.

-1. deficiency of nutrients and vitamins that result from soil and food depletion
+1. Deficiency of nutrients and vitamins that result from soil and food depletion.

-2. supplementing them in artificial forms.
+2. Supplementing them in artificial forms.